Monisha-RK10/Benchmarking-DETR-vs.-Faster-R-CNN-for-Real-World-Car-Detection-KITTI/README.md

-# Faster R-CNN vs. DETR: A Practical Lightweight Benchmark for Real-World Car Detection on KITTI
+# Benchmarking DETR vs. Faster R-CNN for Real-World Car Detection (KITTI)
 Car detection project comparing Faster R-CNN and DETR on the KITTI dataset.

 > **Read the full write-up on Medium**: